infrastrukt/codestyle/README.md

 By default, it checks all Python and JS files in your project tree.
-If your project has a Git repository, you can also run a faster check of uncommitted changes only:
+If your project has a Git repository, you can also run a faster check of uncommitted changes or staged changes only:

 ```
-$ ./codestyle.sh --changes
+$ ./codestyle.sh --changes | --staged
 ```

 ## Configuration